THE AUTHENTICITY DETOX: HOW TO CLEAR SOCIETAL NOISE AND LIVE A LIFE THAT’S TRULY YOURS

-We have all heard of lucid dreams, those moments when we realize we are dreaming and from that point, can take control and shape the dream the way we want.
-Honestly, this idea never really caught my interest.
-But recently, I came across a philosophical film called Waking Life (2001) by Richard Linklater, and it got me thinking: forget lucid dreams for a moment, what about lucid living?
+We have all heard of lucid dreams, those moments when we realize we are dreaming and from that point, can take control of the dream and shape it the way we want.
+Honestly, this idea never really caught my interest (not even after watching Inception), but recently I came across a philosophical film called Waking Life (2001) by Richard Linklater, and it got me thinking: forget lucid dreams for a moment, what about lucid living?

 We all have the capacity to build a life that is truly ours, one shaped by our own values, desires, and way of seeing the world.
 When we do, we grow beyond our own expectations, find a deeper sense of satisfaction and meaning to life.
 Yet despite knowing this, most of us hesitate to follow our own voice, not because we are incapable, but because something slowly changes as we grow.

 Think about it, as children we are led by our inner world, guided by curiosity, imagination, and pure joy.
-But as we grow, external voices begin to take over.
-What starts as gentle guidance from society slowly turns into expectation.
+But as we grow, external voices slowly become louder, and what once felt like guidance starts feeling like expectation.
 Then "Sharmaji ka beta/beti" becomes an ideal forced upon us, and we are thrown into a race that doesn't belong to us.
 Questioning it or following our own paths invites judgment and the subtle shaming of "log kya kahenge?" (what will people say?)
 With all this growing loud noise, our own voice begins to soften, and slowly we lose the courage to trust what we think.

 “We seem to think we are limited by the world, but we are really just creating those limits.” -Waking Life

 Just recently, I felt this pressure clearly while looking for a life partner.
-I wanted someone with similar values, aspirations, and outlook on life, and the rest I figured we could adjust to and embrace.
-Almost everyone told me to lower my expectations that marriage is about compromise, and my priority should be to find someone from a good family whom I could get along with, and yes, a good horoscope too (which is often challenging).
-What surprised me most was that this advice even came from married people (hmm… user reviews!!).
-The more conversations I had, the more convincing their perspective started to feel.
-It became even more convincing when I started understanding the complexity of South Indian arranged marriages through the Swiss Cheese Model (used in risk analysis), each slice a rule, and the more preferences I added, the harder it became to pass through.
+For me, having similar values, aspirations, and outlook on life mattered deeply, and everything else felt manageable together.
+Almost everyone told me to lower my expectations because marriage is ultimately about compromise, and my priority should simply be finding someone from a good family whom I could get along with.
+And since matching horoscopes itself is already challenging, adding more preferences only meant I might end up waiting forever.
+What surprised me most was that this advice even came from married people (hmm… user reviews!!)
+The more conversations I had, the more convincing their perspective started to feel, and I slowly began visualizing the whole process like the Swiss Cheese Model (used in risk analysis), where every slice represented another rule, and the more preferences I added, the harder it became to pass through.

 Yes, arranged marriages in India are complicated!